 Cevapi are cylinder-shaped sausages, popular in Southeast Europe, especially Serbia, Croatia, Bosnia, and Bulgaria.
 They provide a burst of smoky flavor and are delicious served with sliced onions and flatbread.
-Also known as Serbian sausages or cevapcici, they have a long history and are believed to have originated during the Ottoman Empire in the Balkans.
+Also known as Serbian sausages or cevapcici, they have a long history and originate from the Ottoman Empire in the Balkans.

-These sausages are often made from a mixture of meats including lamb, pork, and beef.
+These sausages come from a mixture of meats including lamb, pork, and beef.
 This is useful for helping the sausage hold its shape and also provides a unique texture and flavor.
 Sausage casings aren’t used which means have you don’t need a sausage stuffer to make them.